 ON LEAVE.JOB_ID=JOB_TITLE.JOB_ID;

-We hope that you have understood how to use SQL Server INNER JOIN clause on multiple tables by the query.
+We hope that you have understood how to use the SQL Server INNER JOIN clause on multiple tables in the query.

 Read: What is SQL Server Cross Join?